-In the wild, a dog would have to hunt prey which involves a lot of physical exercises.
+In the wild, a dog would have to hunt prey which involves a lot of physical exercise.
 However, at home, you leave him all alone and all his needs are met.
-The excessive energy is likely to cause
+Excessive energy is likely to cause

 If you do not have the time to walk him, you can always get a dog walker to help you.
 Not only should the exercises be physical but mental stimulation is important.
 Get him toys to keep him occupied when you are gone.
 Also, play interactive games with your dog every day.

 Boredom is the leading cause of destructive behavior in dogs.
 It is closely related to having an under-exercised dog.
 Well, when a dog has so much pent-up energy and much less to do he is bound to get bored.